 What is a macro calculator?

-    Counting macros is a crucial part of flexible dieting, and your success will be determined mainly by your macro calculation.
+Counting macros is crucial to flexible dieting; your macro calculation will determine your success.
 A poorly calculated macro ratio leads to loss of muscle mass and a lack of progress in fat loss goals.
 It can even make you gain weight!
-But with the right calculator and macro calculator tips, everything will become much easier.
+But everything will become much easier with the right calculator and macro calculator tips.

-    If you’re new to the whole and world, you may be wondering where I start.
+If you’re new to the whole and world, you may wonder where I start.
 How do I calculate my Macros?
 What are ideal body macro ratios?

 What are Macronutrients (Macros)?

-    Macronutrients are the 3 main types of food energy that your body needs in the greatest amount.
+Macronutrients are the three main types of food energy that your body needs in the most significant amount.
 They include protein, carbohydrates, and fats.

 Why are macronutrients essential?

 Macro is short for macronutrients.
-A macronutrient is one of three nutrients we consume in our diet: Protein, carbohydrates, and fats.
+A macronutrient is one of three nutrients we consume: Protein, carbohydrates, and fats.
 Each macro has a specific caloric value per gram:

 Carbohydrates = 4 calories/gram

 Protein = 4 calories/gram